jck-sz/recipes-app/frontend/README.md

 3. Open `http://localhost:3001` in your browser.
 You should see a list of recipe titles loaded from the backend.
+   Use the **View Ingredients** button to navigate to the page listing all ingredients with their FODMAP levels.

 ### Changing the API URL